davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 - [oc 4.10](https://docs.openshift.com/container-platform/4.10/cli_reference/openshift_cli/getting-started-cli.html)
 - [Argo Rollouts CLI](https://argoproj.github.io/argo-rollouts/installation/#kubectl-plugin-installation )

-We have prepare a GitHub [repository](https://github.com/davidseve/cloud-native-deployment-strategies) for this demo.
+We have a GitHub [repository](https://github.com/davidseve/cloud-native-deployment-strategies) for this demo.
 As part of the demo, you will have to do some changes and commits.
 So **it is important that you fork the repository and clone it in your local**.

 ```
 git clone https://github.com/your_user/cloud-native-deployment-strategies